mlc-ai/web-stable-diffusion/site/index.md

 ## Text to Image Generation Demo

 Because WebGPU is not yet fully stable, nor have there ever been such large-scale AI models running on top of WebGPU, so we are testing the limit here.
 It may not work in your environment.
 So far, we have only tested it on Mac with M1/M2 GPUs in Chrome Canary (a nightly build of Chrome) because WebGPU is quite new.
 We have tested on Windows and it does not work at this moment due to possible driver issues.
-We anticipate the support broadens as webgpu matures.
+We anticipate the support broadens as WebGPU matures.
 Please check out the [use instructions](#instructions) and [notes](#notes) below.

 ### Instructions